openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 15. Restart ShinyProxy

-When you now log-in ShinyProxy will receive the groups of a user from Keycloak.
+When a user now logs in on ShinyProxy, Keycloak sends the groups of that user to ShinyProxy.
 You can check whether this works by starting an app and retrieving the `SHINYPROXY_USERGROUPS` environment variable.

 **Note**: do not use the built-in groups mapper of Keycloak as this mapper